Embeddings as Epistemic States: Limitations on the Use of Pooling Operators for Accumulating Knowledge

 The main aim of this paper is to study under which conditions the epistemic pooling principle can be satisfied.
 Analysing a number of standard pooling operators, we find that the epistemic pooling principle can be satisfied for all of them, but with several important caveats: \begin{itemize} \item We need at least as many dimensions as there are properties.
 In settings where we want to model propositional formulas, the properties of interest correspond to possible worlds.
-This means in particular that we need embeddings with as many dimensions as there are possible worlds. \item For most of the pooling operators, we find that embeddings need to be constrained in a particular way, e.g.\ by only allowing vectors with non-negative coordinates. \item We also identify important restrictions on how embeddings can be linked to the formulas they capture. \end{itemize} The fundamental question which we want to answer is whether a vector-based representation can act as a formal knowledge representation framework, or whether reasoning with neural networks is inevitably approximate in nature.
+Without further restrictions, this means that we need embeddings with as many dimensions as there are possible worlds. \item For most of the pooling operators, we find that embeddings need to be constrained in a particular way, e.g.\ by only allowing vectors with non-negative coordinates. \item We also identify important restrictions on how embeddings can be linked to the formulas they capture.
+In particular, when summation or averaging is used for pooling, we find that the satisfaction of propositional formulas can, in general, not be predicted by a linear classifier when the epistemic pooling principle is satisfied. \end{itemize} The fundamental question which we want to answer is whether a vector-based representation can act as a formal knowledge representation framework, or whether reasoning with neural networks is inevitably approximate in nature.
 While we focus on a theoretical analysis of pooling operators in this paper, our results provide a number of important insights for the design of neural network models for tasks that require reasoning.